hdShang/arxiv-daily/docs/cs-AI/2025-05-26/papers/250520246v3-on-path-to-multimodal-historical-reasoning-histbench-and-histagent.md

 ---
 layout: default
-title: On Path to Multimodal Historical Reasoning: HistBench and HistAgent
+title: "On Path to Multimodal Historical Reasoning: HistBench and HistAgent"
 ---

 # On Path to Multimodal Historical Reasoning: HistBench and HistAgent